 Next, investors want to make sure they can trade the investment vehicle they want.
 Ally Invest offers clients Stock Trading, Options Trading, Mutual Funds, Forex Trading and Futures Trading while Scottrade offers Stock Trading, Options Trading and Mutual Funds.
 As far as mutual funds go, Ally Invest trails Scottrade by 3,335 total mutual funds, with Scottrade offering 13599 and Ally Invest offering 10264.
 And, commission free ETFs deserve a comparison, which for investors means access to 0 commission free ETFs at both brokers.

-Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
 Scottrade makes virtual trading available to clients, while Ally Invest does not.
 For mobile trading, Scottrade and Ally Invest both have a iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
 Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Ally Invest while Scottrade offers Checking Accounts, Savings Accounts and Debit Cards.
-On the whole, when it comes to tools, research, and mobile trading, unfortunately, neither Scottrade nor Ally Invest received awards Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.
+All factors considered, when it comes to platform tools, research, and mobile trading, both Scottrade and Ally Invest found themselves without awards for Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.

-Overall, Scottrade takes the upper hand with 4.00 stars over Ally Invest's 3.50 stars.
+Overall, Scottrade comes out on top with 4.00 stars over Ally Invest's 3.50 stars.